If you think your website design and marketing success are mutually exclusive, think again.

 The lessons learned from the initial experimentation would come in handy while you get to optimize the entire website.

-Your website should reflect your brand and should comprise messages that your audience is looking for when they reach your site via other marketing channels.
+Your website should reflect your brand and comprise messages your audience is looking for when they reach your site via other marketing channels.

 Q2.
 Is your site structure hierarchical in nature?